Meryl Streep's U. S. Open Faces Have Won the Internet Over

 As Wimbledon winner Novak Djokovic took down Juan Martin del Potro in the U.S. Open men’s final on Sunday in New York City, the internet went wild for another star in the mix: Meryl Streep.

 It was an intense game between two top tennis players.
-Djokovic, the Wimbledon winner, eventually clinched the victory 6-7-6 to capture his 14th Grand Slam title.
+Djokovic eventually clinched the victory 6-3, 7-6 (7-4), 6-3 to capture his 14th Grand Slam title.
 But Del Potro certainly gave Djokovic a run for his money.

 Captured by the cameras courtside, Streep was clearly on the edge of her seat — and in distress.
 And the internet was quick to recognize the meme potential.